 > As a member of the Spanish Toy Manufacturers Association, AEFJ, Famosa:

-- Is also a member of the ICP Program (ICTI-CARE Program), which promotes ethical standards in the toy manufacturing supply chain.
+- Is also a member of the ICTI Ethical Toy Program, which promotes ethical standards in the toy manufacturing supply chain.

 - Endorses the ICTI Code of Business Practices.